ragesh-kannan/mailer/README.md

   "html": "{{html content}}"
 }
 ```
+### sendgrid
-### for sendgrid - Now execute the below command with host and port (for example - serveraddress:port, you can use any port you want),
+for sendgrid - Now execute the below command with host and port (for example - serveraddress:port, you can use any port you want),
 ```
 node mailer.js serveraddress:port "sendgrid" {{apikey}}
 ```